Quick Legal Facts

 Any person, not authorized by law, who carries concealed upon the person’s self or within any vehicle used or occupied by the person or who is found armed with any dirk, dagger, . . . or other deadly or dangerous weapon shall be guilty of a misdemeanor and may be immediately arrested without warrant by any sheriff, police officer, or other officer or person.

 The word “concealed” is superfluous.
 Carrying a dagger or dirk openly or having such an item within a vehicle is unlawful.
-Whether it is concealed or openly displayed, one is considered to be “armed” within the meaning of the statute.
+Whether concealed or openly displayed, one is considered to be “armed” within the statute’s meaning.
 State v.
 Ogata, 572 P.2d 1222 (1977).

 The Hawaii Supreme Court construed “dagger” to be a “short weapon used for stabbing” in the case of State v Giltner, 537 P2d 14 (1975).
 The Giltner case involved a “diver’s knife” with double edges, one of which was serrated: